A distribution-free mixed-integer optimization approach to hierarchical modelling of clustered and longitudinal data: Discussion

 \subsection{Interpretability}

-A key philosophy that motivated our approach is the importance of interpretability.
-From an applied perspective, it is important to know what are the underlying effects that different clusters have, or how an observation's covariates determine their cluster.
-Through the framework of observation-wise cluster recovery and interpretable classification trees, we have a way of obtaining this vital information.
+Interpretability is a guiding principle in the development of our approach.
+In practice, understanding the underlying effects of different clusters and how an observation's covariates determine its cluster is crucial.
+Our framework, which incorporates observation-wise cluster recovery and interpretable classification trees, provides this key information.

-Additionally, there is some flexibility in how much interpretability one requires, at the cost of predictive or inferential accuracy.
-For example, if the main motivating question for an application of this algorithm is the cluster assignment of new observations, then the complexity of the underlying classification tree can be altered to allow for more understandable results.
-Whereas, if the main motivating question is the prediction of an outcome for a new observations, we could potentially forego interpretable classification trees for stronger classification algorithms such as Random Forests and XGBoost.
-However, preserving the core philosophy, our algorithm has been designed around algorithms like CARTs or OCTs, to allow for a direct applicative significance, and understandable results.
+The flexibility of our approach permits trade-offs between interpretability and predictive or inferential accuracy.
+If the primary objective is to assign new observations to clusters, the complexity of the classification tree can be adjusted to yield more comprehensible results.
+Alternatively, if the primary goal is to predict outcomes for new observations, stronger classification algorithms such as Random Forests and XGBoost could be employed at the expense of interpretability.